Joseph's Coat Rose flowers

 This vigorous rose is a hardy, reaching, large flowered climbing or shrub rose producing showy clusters of urn shaped to cupped double yellow flowers, suffused with orange, pink, red and coral as the flowers grow older; excellent for arbors and trellises

 Joseph's Coat Rose features showy lightly-scented pink flowers with white overtones, yellow eyes and coral-pink edges along the branches from late spring to late fall, which emerge from distinctive red flower buds.
 The flowers are excellent for cutting.
-It has dark green foliage which emerges dark red in spring.
+It has dark green deciduous foliage which emerges dark red in spring.
 The oval compound leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.

 Joseph's Coat Rose is a multi-stemmed deciduous woody vine with a twining and trailing habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.